 Despite a passionate dislike of home economics sewing classes, I returned to the thrum of a sewing machine in my middle age.
 It seemed the only way to create the line,

-patterns of growth.
+physically, mentally and spiritually.
 I have listened a

 million times to the “kerchunk” of the needle drop, using up thousands of yards